What is a Design System and Why You Need One?

 Grommet, developed by Hewlett-Packard, is a design system that can assist you in embracing atomic design methods and building a library that meets your requirements.

-Mailchimp's design system emphasises bold and creative designs while also focusing on providing a consistent structure to the design language.
+Mailchimp's design system emphasizes bold and creative designs while also focusing on providing a consistent structure to the design language.

 8. Telepathy in the Digital Age